The Spice Islands

 Grenada has a rich sailing culture and is extremely well set-up for yacht charters.
 It has many marinas and ports-of-entry, great sailing weather, wonderfully secluded anchorages and beautiful crystal-clear waters.
 There are restaurants aplenty and provisioning in the supermarkets and local markets is a dream.
 It is great sailing around Grenada!

 And once we are ready to get underway, it only takes a few minutes to get to the stunning anchorages in Grand Anse or an hour to get to Moliniere, the underwater sculpture park.
 This snorkelling hotspot has been developed to protect the environment, and a visit here on Nemo is a fabulous way to start or end your sailing holiday in Grenada.

 Then the sailing adventure begins.
-Sailing up the coast of Grenada gives our guests a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the coast!
+Sailing north up the coast of Grenada gives our guests a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the rugged coast!
 Once off the north coast of Grenada, we often sail to the tiny Ronde Island, the perfect stop lunch.
 After we then set sail to Grenada’s sister islands of Carriacou or Petit Martinique where there is plenty of sandy anchorages to visit.

 Carriacou & Petit Martinique